K3YOMI/Wall-of-Flippers/README.md

 ### Debian Linux Install Guide

 > Wall of Flippers on debian linux is currently one of the best ways to run Wall of Flippers.
 Mostly due to it being stable and having a lot of support for BLE.
-To start off, is is highly recommened to follow all instructions we provide unless you know what you are doing.
+To start off, it is highly recommened to follow all instructions we provide unless you know what you are doing.
 To get started, we need to set up the directory and install the required packages.

 #### Step 1: Full system upgrade / update